Frequently Asked Questions

 of succession than their older sisters?

 The line of succession to the British throne used until recently the system of male primogeniture whereby younger sons have precedence over their older sisters.
 So Prince Andrew and Prince Edward are above their older sister Princess Anne in line of succession, and Prince Edward's son James is above his sister Louise.
-While male precedence may now be considered to be out of line with current 'equal-rights' thinking and is proposed to be changed, it has not prevented some of the most successful and longest reigning British monarchs from being queens including Queen Elizabeth I, Queen Victoria and Queen Elizabeth II.
+While male precedence may be considered to be out of line with current 'equal-rights' thinking, it has not prevented some of the most successful and longest reigning British monarchs from being queens including Queen Elizabeth I, Queen Victoria and Queen Elizabeth II.

-In Aprl 2013 the Succession to the Crown Bill 2013 changed the succession laws so that a person is able to marry a Roman Catholic and remain in the line of successsion, and the right of male primogeniture no longer applies to children born after 28 October 2011.
+In April 2013 the Succession to the Crown Bill 2013 changed the succession laws so that a person is able to marry a Roman Catholic and remain in the line of successsion, and the right of male primogeniture no longer applies to children born after 28 October 2011.
 It meant that if the Duke and Duchess of Cambridge's first child had been a girl and their second a boy, male primogenture would no longer have applied and he would not have had precedence over his older sister.
 However, their first child born on 22 July 2013 was a boy Prince George so it did not apply.
-Their second child Princess Charlotte will not lose her place even if she has a younger brother.
+Their second child Princess Charlotte did not lose her place when her brother Prince Louis was born.
 This current line of succession is shown at Line of Succession.

 Who was the oldest person to become king